Our Team

 Caryn Jory

-I am based within the Cornwall Partnership NHS Foundation Trust Adult Learning Disability Service – Bodmin.
+Hi I’m Caryn, I am based within the Cornwall Partnership NHS Foundation Trust Adult Learning Disability Service – Bodmin.
 I trained in London at Westminster Hospital and qualified as a Registered General Nurse and a Registered Sick Children’s Nurse.
 I became a Queen’s Nurse in 2018.
 I have had the pleasure of working in paediatrics in London and Manchester, and specialised in metabolic medicine at Great Ormond Street Hospital.
 For the past 18 years I have specialised in adults with learning disabilities and complex epilepsy.
 I have published a number of articles in peer-reviewed journals relating to research into various facets of epilepsy care.
 I also have the pleasure of being vice chair for ESNA.
 Training is my passion.
 I cover Devon and some of the south of England as clinical trainer.

 Neil Williamson

-Hi my name is Neil, I have been a paediatric nurse since 2000 and work in the field of epilepsy neurology, learning disabilities and palliative care.
+Hi I’m Neil, I have been a paediatric nurse since 2000 and work in the field of epilepsy neurology, learning disabilities and palliative care.
 I have worked with countless children, teenagers and families to improve their symptoms, care and quality of life.
 I have experience in training medical, education and care staff and I have a passion and flair for teaching.
 My qualifications include Childrens nursing diploma, PET 1 and 2 paediatric epilepsy qualifications.
 I am happy to work in a variety of settings and with staff in different roles.
 I can create bespoke training packages depending on clients needs in all areas of Paediatric epilepsy.

 Andy Smith